NCSEHE webinar: The WPO ‘Pivot’ — Shifting Widening Participation Outreach activities to a remote learning environment

 Equity practitioners across the sector are currently responding to the impact of COVID-19 and how this influences the design, delivery and evaluation of Widening Participation (WP) Outreach activities.
 There is increased pressure on staff in WP roles, in responding to the needs of their institution and the needs of their partner schools, whilst maintaining the focus on enabling the aspirations of the students that sit at the heart of WP practice.

-Presented by Kylie Austin and Meg Smith from the University of Wollongong (UOW), this webinar will describe how UOW’s Widening Participation and Outreach team has shifted its program to a remote delivery mode.
-Underpinned by National Guidelines for Improving Student Outcomes in Online Learning, the webinar will share the practices that have been adopted by the team in shifting the delivery of WPO activities to remote learning in a rapid timeframe.
+Presented by Kylie Austin and Meg Smith from the University of Wollongong (UOW), this webinar described how UOW’s Widening Participation and Outreach team has shifted its program to a remote delivery mode.
+Underpinned by Cathy Stone’s National Guidelines for Improving Student Outcomes in Online Learning, the webinar shared the practices that have been adopted by the team in shifting the delivery of WPO activities to remote learning in a rapid timeframe.

-The one-hour presentation will be focused on the practical delivery of remote outreach programs, sharing the highlights and challenges of the approach and also what this will mean for the future delivery of UOW’s WPO activities.
-These will be shared from the perspectives of practitioners, student mentors and students engaged in the programs.
-In addition to the practical implementation of remote WPO activities, the workshop will also cover tips for maintaining an institutional commitment to WPO in light of the current COVID-19 global pandemic.
+The one-hour presentation focused on the practical delivery of remote outreach programs, sharing the highlights and challenges of the approach and also what this will mean for the future delivery of UOW’s WPO activities.
+These were shared from the perspectives of practitioners, student mentors and students engaged in the programs.
+In addition to the practical implementation of remote WPO activities, the workshop also covered tips for maintaining an institutional commitment to WPO in light of the current COVID-19 global pandemic.

 About the presenters